shahabroknidoost/Toggle-switch-component/README.md

 ## Overview

 Toggle-switch-component is a React-based UI library that offers a customizable, accessible toggle switch for modern web applications.
 Designed for seamless integration, it enables developers to create interactive on/off controls with elegant ease, icons, and color variations.

+## Demo

+Check out the [live demo](https://toggle-switch-component-nuusbu94p-shahabs-projects-0e67a7bc.vercel.app/) to see all the variants in action.

 ### Why toggle switch component?